mdahllof/gendertext/README.md

 ## “Follow-up inspections”

+Read these as the `estabF_gram.csv` file.
+Numbers are reported from the female to male comparison point of view.

 `fu_number.csv`: for Section 4.1 on number in determiners, nouns, pronouns, adjectives, past participles.

 `fu_degree.csv`: for Section 4.1 on degree inflection in adjectives and adverbs.